tomtana/python-glinet/docs/README.rst

 .. note::

    -  GL.Inet changed the api mechanism from REST to JSON-RPC with the introduction of the firmware 4.0.
 Therefore, older versions are not supported.
-   -  There is no official documentation in English yet.
+   -  There is no official English api documentation.
 The client parses the Chinese documentation from `here <https://dev.gl-inet.cn/docs/api_docs_page>`__ and dynamically creates the api methods.
 Once it is available, the repo will be updated.
    -  The best way to navigate and explore the api is within an ipython shell.
 A wrapper for ipython and terminal is on the roadmap.

 Installation